top of page

 El Sistema’s entanglement with political agendas has only deepened the erosion of its founding values.
 What began as a movement of hope...

-Katie Berglof
+Katie A. Berglof

 Standing Up for Integrity in Classical Music — Why I Left the Seattle Symphony, Spoke Up About Alex Klein, and Supported the Calgary Philharmonic Orchestra Investigation